EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

-For clarity, the ablated baseline of LLM4DRD is denoted as ERAD, and each proposed module is removed independently.
-To assess the influence of dynamic disturbance information, all dynamic features are excluded from the prompts while the remaining procedure is kept unchanged; this variant is referred to as EDRD-D. Removing the elite knowledge guided rule generator from the initialization stage results in EDRD-E, while exclusion of the hybrid evaluation module yields EDRD-S. As crossover and mutation prompts act as essential evolutionary operators, their removal produces EDRD-C and EDRD-M, respectively.
-To enable a more comprehensive assessment, the LLM-based automated design framework EOH is further included as comparative baselines.
-The experimental settings follow those presented in Section~\ref{Exp:implementation}.
-Similar to the parameters setting experiment in Section~\ref{Exp:Hyperparametric}, the test suite consists of 20 generated instances constructed from real industrial data characteristics.
-For fairness, all LLM-based methods are executed for 20 iterations with a population size of 6.
-The corresponding results are summarized in Table~\ref{tab: ablation_experiment}.
+The effectiveness of each improvement component is discussed in this section.
+The ablated baseline of EvoDR is denoted as ERAD, and each proposed module is removed independently.
+To assess the influence of dynamic disturbance information, all dynamic features are excluded from the prompts while the remaining procedure is kept unchanged, which is referred to as EDR-D. Removing the elite knowledge guided rule generator from the initialization stage results in EDR-E, while exclusion of the hybrid evaluation module yields EDR-S. As crossover and mutation prompts act as essential evolutionary operators, their removal produces EDR-C and EDR-M, respectively.
+Furthermore, the LLM-based AHD framework EOH and EDD rule are also included as comparative baselines.
+The experimental settings follow those presented in Sections~\ref{Exp:implementation} and~\ref{Exp:Hyperparametric}, the test suite consists of 20 generated instances constructed from real industrial characteristics.
+For fairness, the number of iteration in all LLM-based methods is 20 and the population size is 6.
+The results are summarized in Table~\ref{tab: ablation_experiment}.

-The general-purpose evolutionary framework EOH, after undergoing evolutionary optimization, achieves a result of 1179.15.
-LLM4DRD obtains the best performance with an average tardiness of 959.74.
-When dynamic disturbance features are removed from the prompts, the EDRD-D variant exhibits a substantial deterioration, with the average tardiness increasing to 1584, which is the poorest performance among all variants.
+The general evolutionary framework EOH achieves the result of 1179.15.
+EvoDR obtains the best performance with an average tardiness of 959.74.
+When dynamic disturbance features are removed from the prompts, the EDR-D variant exhibits a substantial deterioration, with the average tardiness increasing to 1584, which is the poorest performance among all variants.
 This finding highlights the importance of modeling dynamic disturbances.
 The availability of dynamic information enables the LLM to design PDRs that respond effectively to stochastic order arrivals.
-A significant degradation is also observed for EDRD-S, where the experience-based evaluation of LLM-S is removed, and the average tardiness rises to 1139.
-This demonstrates that experience-driven evaluation provides information that numerical indicators such as tardiness alone cannot capture in the online FAFSP with dual kitting constraints.
+A significant degradation is also observed for EDR-S, where the experience-based evaluation of LLM-S is removed, and the average tardiness rises to 1139.
+This demonstrates that experience-driven evaluation provides information that numerical indicators cannot cover in the dynamic FAFSP with dual kitting constraints.
 The improvement suggestions and domain knowledge generated by LLM-S are therefore essential for enhancing algorithmic performance.